cagix/cs6120/content/blog/2022-05-10-compcert/index.md

 ### Performance

 CompCert's performance turns out to be adequate for critical embedded code.
 CompCert was benchmarked against the GCC 4.0.1 compiler at optimization levels 0, 1, and 2.
 CompCert generates code that is twice as fast as code generated with GCC without optimization.
-CompCert code is 7% slower than gcc-01 and 12% slower than gcc-02 on average.
+On average, CompCert code is 7% slower than gcc-01 and 12% slower than gcc-02.
 Compilation times of CompCert are within a factor of 2 of those of gcc-01.
 On the one hand, CompCert's compilation times are higher than GCC's, and CompCert code runs slower than GCC code on average.
 On the other hand, we think that in certain settings, such as compiling safety-critical software, this is a small price to pay for CompCert's correctness guarantees.

 <p align="center">